Azure-Samples/azure-sdk-for-net-storage-blob-upload-download/README.md

 dotnet run
 ```

-## This Sample shows how to do following operations of Storage Blobs
+## This sample shows how to do following operations of Storage Blobs
 - Create a Storage Account using the Azure Portal.
 - Create a container.
 - Upload a file to block blob.